Steerable but Not Decodable: Function Vectors Operate Beyond the Logit Lens: Results: Steering Efficacy and Cross-Template Transfer

 \subsection{In-Distribution Steering}

-Table~\ref{tab:iid_accuracy} reports IID steering accuracy for all 12 tasks across 6 models.
-Full results including zero-shot and few-shot baselines for all models are in Appendix~\ref{app:iid_tables}.
+Figure~\ref{fig:iid_heatmap} reports IID steering accuracy for all 12 tasks across 6 models; full per-family baselines are in Appendix~\ref{app:baselines}.

-Morphological tasks dramatically exceeded predictions: past\_tense achieves $0.823$--$0.982$ across models (predicted $0.35$--$0.55$) and plural achieves $0.845$--$1.000$ (predicted $0.30$--$0.50$), making them the strongest positive controls in the battery.
-Two of three ``negative control'' character tasks---capitalize ($0.413$--$0.865$ on Llama/Gemma, though near-zero on Mistral) and first\_letter ($0.358$--$0.777$)---falsified the prediction of near-zero accuracy; only reverse\_word ($0.028$--$0.393$) behaves as predicted.
-These are 8B+ parameter networks that may have learned character-level operations as pattern-matching over token position embeddings rather than the sequential algorithmic procedures our taxonomy assumed.
+Morphological tasks dramatically exceeded predictions: \texttt{past\_tense} 0.823--0.982 across models (predicted 0.35--0.55), \texttt{plural} 0.845--1.000 (predicted 0.30--0.50)---the strongest positive controls in the battery.
+Two of three character ``negative controls'' falsified the prediction: \texttt{capitalize} reached 0.413--0.865 on Llama and Gemma (though near-zero, 0.030--0.088, on Mistral) and \texttt{first\_letter} 0.358--0.777 across all 6 models; only \texttt{reverse\_word} (0.028--0.393) behaved as predicted.
+These 8B+ networks may have learned character-level operations as pattern-matching over token-position embeddings rather than the sequential algorithmic procedures our taxonomy assumed.

-Hypernym shows the largest cross-model divergence: $0.085$ (Llama Base) \vs\ $0.902$ (Gemma Base), a range of $0.817$.
-This indicates that task category predicts FV success only as a proxy for model competence, not because of intrinsic computational properties.
-Zero-shot baseline accuracy correlates strongly with IID steering success ($r = 0.73$--$0.87$ across models; Appendix~\ref{app:iid_tables}), confirming that FVs redirect existing capabilities rather than teaching new ones.
-Instruction tuning consistently improves accuracy: mean $\Delta = +0.21$ (Llama), $+0.09$ (Gemma), $+0.07$ (Mistral); full comparison in Appendix~\ref{app:instruct}.
-Importantly, FV steering is almost never destructive: across all 6 models, the rate at which steering \emph{reduces} accuracy below the zero-shot baseline is $0$--$1$\% (mean improvement over zero-shot: $+0.25$ to $+0.41$).
-FV injection is consistently additive or neutral (Appendix~\ref{app:figures}, Figure~\ref{fig:baseline_comparison}).
+\texttt{hypernym} shows the largest cross-model divergence: 0.085 (Llama Base) vs.\ 0.902 (Gemma Base)---a range of 0.817.
+Task category therefore predicts FV success only as a proxy for model competence, not as an intrinsic computational property.
+Zero-shot baseline accuracy correlates strongly with IID steering success ($r = 0.72$--$0.87$ across models; Appendix~\ref{app:baselines}), confirming that FVs redirect existing capabilities rather than teaching new ones.
+Instruction tuning consistently improves steering accuracy: mean $\Delta = +0.21$ (Llama), $+0.09$ (Gemma), $+0.07$ (Mistral); full per-task effects are in Appendix~\ref{app:instruct}.

+FV steering is almost never destructive at the \emph{aggregate} level: across all 6 models, the rate at which mean steered accuracy falls below zero-shot is 0--1\% (mean improvement over zero-shot: $+$0.25 to $+$0.41).
+This is an aggregate-task statistic and is therefore compatible with prior reports of substantial \emph{per-sample} anti-steerability~\citep{tan2024analysing, braun2025understanding}: positive effects can dominate the mean even when individual examples are pushed in the wrong direction.